madmolecularman/annotate_cryptasterina/README.md

 # Annotating Cryptasterina
-Code and workflow for annotating Cryptasterina hystera and pentagona
+Github repository to contain my code and workflow for annotating *Cryptasterina* *hystera* and *pentagona*

 <br>